Regulation B8: Termination of Studies by the University

 1.1.1 If you do not attend compulsory learning and teaching events and/or fail to submit assessments without approval, the University may decide that you have failed to engage appropriately with your studies.

-1.1.2 The process followed by the University in cases where students fail to engage sufficiently with their studies is described for taught students in the Academic Warnings Policy and for postgraduate research students in the Annual and Interim Progress Review Handbook For Research Degree Students.
+1.1.2 The process followed by the University in cases where students fail to engage sufficiently with their studies is described for taught students in the Student Attendance and Engagement Policy and for postgraduate research students in the Annual and Interim Progress Review Handbook For Research Degree Students.

 1.1.3 Before your studies are terminated due to failure to engage with studies, the University will send you written warnings and give you reasonable notice.